Ahmed004-art/WEB-DESIGN---FINAL-PROJECT-DIT1101F/README.md

 This repository is ready for submission.
 It includes all source files, and the site can be demoed via GitHub Pages (enable in repo settings > Pages > Source: main branch).

 ## Demo
-Live demo: [https://your-username.github.io/sierra-leone-football-agency/](https://your-username.github.io/sierra-leone-football-agency/) (Replace with actual link after hosting.)
+Live demo: [https://Ahmed004-art.github.io/sierra-leone-football-agency/](https://Ahmed004-art.github.io/sierra-leone-football-agency/) (Replace with actual link after hosting.)

 ## Credits
-- Developed by Group E, University of Sierra Leone.
+- Developed by Group E,  Limkokwing University of Sierra Leone.
 - Placeholder images from Unsplash(Some).
 - Assignment based on the provided brief for a Football Agency Website.